BC-FBC--College Football Preview Package,ADVISORY

 FBC–REDSHIRT RULE

 Under a new NCAA rule change, football players will be able get into four games and still take a redshirt season.
 The shift is a boon for coaches, who are taking a whole new look at roster management.
 By College Football Writer Ralph D. Russo.
-UPCOMING: 800 words, photos by noon Wednesday, Aug.
+SENT: 800 words, photos Aug.
 1.

 FBC–SLOWING DOWN